Aurornis 4 months ago

 Probably someone who started ingesting the firehose

-• mentalgear a day ago
+• mentalgear 4 months ago

 PS: I had a similar migration idea when bsky came out, but never thought they would allow backdating.